Special Interest Groups for professional fundraisers

 Direct Marketing User Group

 This group for direct marketers in professional fundraising meets up quarterly to discuss the latest updates, trends and challenges in direct marketing.
-Fill out this form or contact Nathaniel Links or Roz Brown to join.
+Fill out this form or contact Roz Brown to join.

 Telemarketing & Lead Generation User Group